sunriselayer/interliquid-sdk/whitepaper/whitepaper.md

 ### Ethereum

-Ethereum’s state is managed in a Merkle Patricia Tree (MPT) respectively with each address including smart contract address and EOA address, and further internal state of each smart contract is stored in a Merkle Patricia Tree inside the address state.
+Ethereum's state is managed in a Merkle Patricia Tree (MPT) respectively with each address including smart contract address and EOA address, and further internal state of each smart contract is stored in a Merkle Patricia Tree inside the address state.
 Because MPT hashes each key, it disallow developers to iterate state in a key prefix based way.

 ### Solana